sig-gis/SEPAL-CEO/docs/module-1.rst

   c.
 Use the scroll wheel on your mouse to zoom in to the mosaic and then click and drag to pan around the image.
 This will help you assess the quality of the mosaic.

 .. image:: images/bands_menu.JPG
-   :alt: The band combinations menu
+   :alt: The band combinations menu.
    :width: 350px
    :align: center

+|

 19. The map now shows the complete mosaic that incorporates all of the user-defined settings.

 .. image:: images/completed_mosaic.JPG
-   :alt: The imagery preview with the completed mosaic shown
+   :alt: The imagery preview with the completed mosaic shown.
    :width: 450
    :align: center

+|

 20. Using what you’ve learned, take some time to explore adjusting some of the input parameters and examine the influence on the output.
 Once you have a composite you are happy with, we will download the mosaic (instructions follow).

   a.
 For example, if you have too many clouds in your mosaic, then you may want to adjust some of your settings or choose a different time of year when there is a lower likelihood of cloud cover.
   b.
 The algorithm used to create this mosaic attempts to remove all cloud cover, but is not always successful in doing so.
 Portions of clouds often remain in the mosaic.

 Part 2.
 Name and Save your Recipe and Mosaic
 ---------------------------------------------